 improve your focus

-ground your attention to the present moment
+ground your attention in the present moment

 choose how to respond instead of reacting right away